In order to make your business grow you need to have a certain marketing strategy.

 Deciding on the topic

-This is a very important step which will conclude whether you get a positive response when you make your request.
+This is a very important step that will conclude whether you get a positive response when you make your request.

 You have to check what kind of posts have been most successful on that blog (if you don’t have access to special metrics you can evaluate this simply by looking at how many comments each post has received or how many times it’s been shared on social media), because from those successful posts you are going to get the idea for your topic.